INDIA IN THE 1840s

 First Sortie.
 Ensign Gordon and 1 x coy 37th BNI (80); 11 camels loaded with ammunition.
-20 casualties.
+They suffered 20 casualties.

 Second Sortie.
 2 x coys HM 44th Regt.
 (4 & 100).
 Both company commanders (Capts.
 Thomas Swayne and Thomas Robinson) killed.
 2 other officers wounded.
 Heavy casualties, details unknown.

 Third Sortie.
-1 x resalla 5th BLC.
+1 x risallah 5th BLC.
 8 sowars KIA.
 Unknown number WIA.